People don’t like ads. A quarter of online ad views are fraudulent, and ad-blocking software prevents brands from reaching parts of their audience.

 However, it can be tricky to master a successful ad.
-Unlike other pay-per-click (PPC) campaigns, you need to outbid competitors AND create high-quality ads to appear higher on the page.
+You need to outbid competitors.

-In this post, we’ll review the basics of the AdWords Quality Score (QS) and the factors that impact your ad’s ranking.
+In this post, we’ll review the basics of the Google Ads Quality Score (QS) and the factors that impact your ad’s ranking.

-As Google’s paid advertising product, AdWords uses a PPC model, so brands only pay when users click on the ad.
+Google Ads (formerly AdWords) uses a pay-per-click (PPC) model, so brands only pay when users click on the ad.

 It’s a great solution for brands looking for faster results than what traditional SEO can deliver and who prefer working on a flexible budget.
-AdWords also provides an opportunity to reach hyper-targeted audiences, depending on factors such as location, time of day, device, etc.
+Google Ads also provides an opportunity to reach hyper-targeted audiences, depending on factors such as location, time of day, device, etc.

-The challenge for marketers is to master the AdWords auction.
+The challenge for marketers is to master the Google Ads auction.
 Google looks at the cost-per-click (CPC) bid and the QS to determine an ad’s rank.
 The winner gets the best position at the top of the page.

 Essentially, Google developed the QS because, as Maggie Aland of Fit Small Business points out, Google wants people to click on the ads because then they get paid.
-(This year Google will take nearly 78 percent of U.S. search ad revenues, with the remaining split up between Microsoft, Yahoo, Yelp, Amazon Ask and AOL.)
+(As of July 2018, Google generated 63 percent of all core search queries in the U.S.)

 High-quality ads reduce CPC